 Getting injured at work is stressful enough on its own.
 Dealing with an employer retaliating against you because you filed a workman’s compensation claim is an unnecessary added stressor.

-Retaliation in the workplace is a severe problem that many Texas are currently facing.
+Retaliation in the workplace is a severe problem that many Texas workers are currently facing.

 What is Considered to be Workers’ Compensation Retaliation?

 Employers in Texas often target workers’ who file workers’ compensation claims because it causes their insurance premiums to rise, they fear the employee will get hurt again, or a loss time accident is reported.
 You do not have to be fired to be experiencing retaliation from your employer.
 Retribution from an employer comes in several forms, such as being fired, job termination, lay-off, suspension, reduction in pay, a significant change in job duties, or undesirable job transfer.
 If you believe your employer has targeted you or is treating you differently following a workplace injury, you may have a workers’ compensation retaliation case.

 I Have Experienced Workman’s Compensation Retaliation in Texas.
 What Do I Do Now?

 If you have been fired, discharged, terminated, suspended, laid off, demoted, or your salary/wages have been reduced, after filing a workman’s compensation claim, we want to help you.
 We do not tolerate workers’ compensation retaliation, nor should you.
 We fight Texas employers who retaliate against their workers because they filed compensation claims.
 Texas law protects you from employers who take such unlawful actions against its workers.

 How Do I Know If I Have a Good Case?